Religion and circumcision: Roman Catholic Church

-With the exception of the commemoration of the circumcision of Jesus in accordance with Jewish practice, circumcision has not been part of Catholic practice.
-According to an epistle of Cyprian of Carthage, circumcision of the flesh was replaced by circumcision of the spirit.

-The Latter Day Saint movement
+Latter Day Saints

-Passages from scriptures connected with the Latter Day Saint movement (Mormons) explain that the "law of circumcision is done away" by Christ and thus unnecessary from a religious standpoint.
+Passages from scriptures connected with the Latter Day Saint movement (Mormons) explain that the "law of circumcision is done away" by Christ and thus unnecessary.

-Druze faith
+Druze

-Circumcision is widely practiced by the Druze, the procedure is practiced as a cultural tradition, and has no religious significance in the Druze faith.
-There is no special date for this act in the Druze faith: male Druze infants are usually circumcised shortly after birth, however some remain uncircumcised until the age of ten or older.
+Circumcision is widely practiced by the Druze: practiced as a cultural tradition, and has no religious significance.
+No special interval is specified: Druze infants are usually circumcised shortly after birth, however some remain uncircumcised until age ten or older.
 Some Druses do not circumcise their male children, and refuse to observe this "common Muslim practice".